 It’s an undeniable fact: Most of us have experience with social media.
 How we interact with our friends on private pages, however, varies greatly from how a brand should position itself across the space.
 Before beginning any social campaign, create a list of voice, tone and conduct guidelines and disperse them to each person involved in your business.
 This allows everyone to stay on the same page in terms of what to post and when to post it, and it eliminates the possibility of any one person throwing your brand into a public relations tailspin with a poorly worded tweet.
 You can even create a list of rules regarding what’s acceptable to share personally; if you don’t want employees discussing the brand in a negative way on their private pages, put it in writing.

 9. Measuring is winning

 If you’re not measuring the impact of your social efforts, you’re merely acting on blind assumptions.
 Dozens of new technologies exist to monitor everything from Web-wide conversations to promotional effectiveness, and the world’s top brands use these tools to target their content and future campaigns.
-Simply Measured and Social Bakers measure social results, Group High and Klout help you identify influencers, and Brandwatch and Social Mention keep an eye on who’s talking about you and where they’re having the conversations.
+Simply Measured and Social Bakers measure social results, Group High and this brand tracker can help you identify influencers, and Brandwatch and Social Mention keep an eye on who’s talking about you and where they’re having the conversations.
 Invest in any of these options, and you’ll shine a light on where your brand is most — and least — effective.